AshyBoxy/oogacraft-packwiz/README.md

     - create should be able to make tech reborn plates
 - download mods to more uniform filenames?
 - reorganise oogacraft datapack to be less of a mess
+- make client side configs not be downloaded by servers

 ## Current Issues
 errors, broken mods, etc
-- i do still want fsit
+- i do still want fsit and identity
-- identity crashes when trying to open its menu
 - something seems to be breaking mipmaps for the block atlas?
 - estrogen moth elytra item model is missing
 - "Game took 144.804 seconds to start"